Why Is Friday the 13th Unlucky? | Origin of Friday the 13th

 Body

 It’s Friday the 13th!
-How did this infamous superstition even begin?
+How did this infamous superstition begin?
 Why exactly is this day often associated with good or bad luck?
 Learn some fun and freaky facts.

 A Friday the 13th can occur one to three times each year.
 In many countries around the world, this date is considered unlucky and tied to misfortunate events.